State of Alabama Joins Nun’s Network to Challenge Controversial HHS Mandate

 Melinda Skea 202-349-7224 email@example.com

-Washington, D.C. – Today, the Becket Fund for Religious Liberty and Alabama Attorney General Luther Strange joined forces with Eternal Word Television Network (EWTN) in filing a new lawsuit challenging the controversial HHS mandate which forces the Catholic network to violate their religious teachings or pay crippling fines.
+Washington, D.C. – Today, Becket and Alabama Attorney General Luther Strange joined forces with Eternal Word Television Network (EWTN) in filing a new lawsuit challenging the controversial HHS mandate which forces the Catholic network to violate their religious teachings or pay crippling fines.
 EWTN’s original lawsuit against the mandate was delayed for over a year by the government’s promise of a fix.
 But the final version merely added another layer of bureaucracy while keeping the basic requirement that religious organizations cover contraceptives, sterilization, and abortion-inducing drugs against their consciences.

 Thirty-two years ago, Mother Angelica, a cloistered nun, founded a small television network in her monastery garage with a mission to spread the teachings of her Catholic faith.
 Today, EWTN has become the largest religious media network in the world, transmitting programming 24 hours a day to televisions in more than 230 million homes, according to the organization’s website.
 As a Catholic network whose sole purpose is to spread the word of God, EWTN must now fight for the right to remain faithful to the very Catholic message it advances.